Aditya2063a/CatNDog_Classification/README.md

-# Dog vs. Cat Classification Using CNN with XML Annotations
+# Dog vs. Cat Classification Using CNN

 This project demonstrates how to build a Convolutional Neural Network (CNN) for binary classification (dog vs. cat) using images and their corresponding XML annotations.
 The dataset is organized into two directories: one for images and one for annotations.
 The annotations (in XML format) are used to extract image filenames and their labels.